GitHub Docs

 • AI-assisted code apply with interactive confirmation and approval gate

-• HTTP daemon mode (vibecli serve --port 7878)
+• HTTP daemon mode (vibecli --serve --port 7878)

 VibeUI Highlights